kamilazdybal/kamilazdybal.github.io/_posts/2025-07-30-policy-gradient-method.md

 This approach to RL first determines the value of being in each state of the environment and executing a specific action when in that state.
 Then, the policy becomes a function that always selects the action that maximizes this value function, <span class="math display">$$ \pi: a = \text{argmax}(q^*(a, s)) $$</span>.
 But we can also skip the step of getting to know value functions.
 We can directly learn the parameters,
 <span class="math display">$$ \pmb{\theta} $$</span>,
 of the policy <span class="math display">$$ \pi(a | s, \pmb{\theta}) $$</span>.

-Often to navigate real-world systems we would like to be able to take continuous actions.
+Often, to navigate real-world systems we would like to be able to take continuous actions as opposed to discrete actions.
-The latter is a much more powerful approach for practical engineering applications because control variables of real-world systems are often continuous—think of velocity, acceleration, torque, direction, temperature, etc.
+The former is a much more powerful approach for practical engineering applications because control variables of real-world systems are often continuous—think of velocity, acceleration, torque, direction, temperature, etc.
 A single action can then immediately scale to the necessary magnitude, instead of requiring several incremental actions to reach the same magnitude.
 This concept is visualized in the figure below on the example of spatial navigation toward a target—many less steps are required to reach the target if the agent is allowed to move in the continuous space of (angle, direction) rather than a discrete space of (up, down, right, left).